SachsLab/OpenMER/docs/usage-instructions.md

 First run the `mysqld` binary by double-clicking its shortcut.
 Then do the same for the `NeuroportDBS` batch file.

 Additional details follow.

+## Blackrock NSP

+The NSP must be on.
+Central should be running.
+* If you are going to run this on the same computer that is configuring the hardware and that might run Central, Central must be running first.
+Central will not start after the NeuroportDBS software is already running.
+* If you are going to run this on a separate computer connected to the NSP over the network, then Central is not technically required except for the FeaturesGUI app.
+If the FeaturesGUI requirement for Central is problematic for you then please let us know and we will try to remove that dependency.
+* If you do not have the NSP available then follow the instructions above to setup a test environment.

 ## DDU